-See Configuring HiveServer2 High Availability in CDH on page 72 for details about configuring a load balancer for HiveServer2.
+See Configuring HiveServer2 High Availability in CDH on page 66 for details about configuring a load balancer for HiveServer2.

 You can enable Hive metastore high availability (HA) so that your cluster is resilient to failures if a metastore becomes unavailable.
-The HA mode is recommended to address fail-over situations.
-No load balancing is done.

-See Hive Metastore High Availability on page 69 for details about enabling the metastore for high availability.
+See Hive Metastore High Availability on page 63 for details about enabling the metastore for high availability.